Fair gig work

 The aim of the Gig Economy Initiative is to create the necessary conditions for fair work in the gig economy at the level of 1) workers, 2) platforms and 3) other key stakeholders from politics, business and civil society.
 The initiative offers training and guidance for workers, supports the scale-up of an evaluation mechanism for the fairness of platforms and advises platforms on how to improve their working conditions.
 The initiative also raises awareness among policy stakeholders for the potentials and risks of the gig economy and existing regulatory gaps.

-The online gig worker courses provide workers with a basic orientation to platform work, decent work, and fair working conditions.
-In addition, the courses provide information on gender and resilience, as well as important financial, social, and digital skills in the gig economy.
-In addition, the initiative is currently developing specific modules for workers* in areas of domestic and care work, cloud work, micro-tasking, and driving and delivery services.
+These eLearning, gig talks and hybrid training formats offer workers a basic orientation to platform work and fair working conditions.
+In addition, these courses provide information on gender and resilience, as well as important financial, social, and digital skills in the gig economy.
+With some modules targeting specific sectors of platform work such as online freelancers and courier services.

 Women leading digital – the podcast